AndreHeber/Codex-playground/README.md

 ## Repository Structure

 - `SERVICE_REQUIREMENTS.md` – functional and technical requirements for the service
+- `PROTOCOLS.md` – analysis of protocols for federation and communication
 - `README.md` – this file

 ## Getting Started